-Recommendations: Dalhousie faculty, staff and students within and outside of the medical school are involved in leading interdisciplinary research and teaching programs, National and Provincial Planetary Health groups, and are members of the Global Consortium on Climate and Health Education and Planetary Health Alliance.
-To continue, we recommend that Dalhousie medical school take a clear stance on the promotion of interdisciplinary research related to Planetary Health to both current faculty and their students.
-In addition, the Research in Medicine (RIM) program should encourage students to consider the sustainability of all research projects.
+- Dalhousie faculty, staff and students within and outside of the medical school are involved in leading interdisciplinary research and teaching programs, National and Provincial Planetary Health groups, and are members of the Global Consortium on Climate and Health Education, Planetary Health Alliance and Emerging Leaders for Environmental Sustainability in Healthcare (ELESH). - Recommendations: As the Healthy Populations Institute is already a leader in interdisciplinary population health research and sustainable health systems, we recommend that Dalhousie clearly articulates the link between the Faculty of Medicine and the Healthy Populations Institute in this area.